Keybby/ihm-keyboard/rapports/partie_2_prototype.typ

 == Geometry features

-The user starts with the "create new key" tool.
+The user starts creating with the "create new key" tool.
 Each time he clicks on the canvas, a new key is created.
 The user can change the dimensions of the newly created keys, and every subsequent key will be created with these dimensions.

-There is also a "geometry" tool.
-It can translate, rotate and scale the keys.
+There is also a "geometry" tool which allows the user to translate, rotate and scale the keys.

-The user also can change the geometry of the keys by right-clicking on them.
+The user can also change the geometry of the keys by right-clicking on them.
 In the right-click menu, there is also an option to duplicate the key down or right, a given number of times.

+Some of these tools may also be substituted by key combos for expert users.

 == Layer logic

-In the bottom left region of the screen, a menu indicates which layer is selected.
+The layer menu at the bottom left of the screen indicates which layer is selected.
 It is very important because the characters and behaviours of each key will depend on he active layer (for example, the base layer for the letters and the second layer for the symbols).

 Each layer is activated by a combination of keys.
 The user can selected them from the interface.
 The special keys that activate a layer have a special color.